Bhagesh-Gaur/Which-Movie-Should-I-watch-A-Movie-recommender-system/README.md

 This is a movie recommender system.
 We are using the various ML models and trying to come up with the best possible hypothesis.

-### For further information on project guidelines refer to the Project Description pdf.
+### For project guidelines, project proposal and mid-eval guidelines refer to the docs in the Document folder.

 * Both the assembler and the simulator read from `stdin`.
 * Both the assembler and the simulator write to `stdout`.